chyoon2/AnimalShelterApi/README.md

 ## Description

-_This is an API that lists the types of animals at a shelter._
+_This is an API that lists the types of animals at a shelter.
+The Api Utilizes Pagination & Swagger._

 ---
 ---